mmkal/p-suite/readme.md

 //=> [{url: 'https://sindresorhus.com', stats: {…}}, …]
 ```

+### Is this affiliated with sindresorhus?

+No. It's a fork of the [promise-fun](https://github.com/sindresorhus/promise-fun) repo, but that only consists of a hand-written readme file pointing to the various other packages.
+Sindre very reasonably [did not want to maintain](https://github.com/sindresorhus/promise-fun/pull/26) a generated monopackage.
+It's also worth noting that as JavaScript develops some of the packages are less necessary - a handful of them existed before async/await, so only use as needed.

 ### When is p-suite updated and published?

-There is a scheduled GitHub Actions workflow that will update p-suite with the latest versions of all its dependencies, once per week.
+There is a scheduled GitHub Actions workflow that will update p-suite with the latest versions of all its dependencies, once per day.
 Publishing is *not* automated, however, so major version updates will be made ad-hoc.
 In general, there will likely be a major version update whenever at least one of the dependency packages is updated.

 [pkg.pr.new](https://pkg.pr.new) is enabled on the repository, so you can try a prerelease version even without an npm publish of p-suite by looking at the checks for the default branch.